 Mittenwald is a town best known for its history of violin-making, but it’s not surprising people apt at shaping wood would also create masks for the season.
 It’s the time of year for residents to dig out the Holzlarven (wooden masks).
 Some masks and costumes are available in local shops, but the tradition is carried out by residents with inherited masks and costumes some of which have been passed down over generations.
 The masks are supposed to hide the true identity of festival participants who might also change their speaking voice and regular gait to enhance their disguise.
 Whatever mischief occurs and whatever happens during Maschkera stays inside Maschkera.
 Letting loose also means making fun of authority, which makes the disguise an important part of past tradition to mock without threat or penalty.

 The exact history of Maschkera, masks, and customs is lost in history.
 But with some masks centuries old, every hand-carved and -painted wood mask has its own story: so many masks, so little time.
-And as for the colourful patchwork “Fleckerl” costume, if you guessed its construction with odds and ends and bits and pieces from whatever was found around the house, you’d be correct; by tradition, the costume is passed down from father to son; I prefer to think that any parent will pass their beloved traditions to their daughters and sons.
+And as for the colourful patchwork “Fleckerl” costume, if you guessed its construction with odds and ends and bits and pieces from whatever was found around the house, you’d be correct.
+The old tradition has the costume passed from father to son; I prefer to think that any parent will pass their beloved traditions to their daughters and sons.

 • Der unsinnige Donnerstag in Mittenwald, Westfälische Rundschau, 28.12.2017